- CEU DETAILS

 5. Define potential harms and drug interactions for over-the-counter medications and herbals.

-Mark S. Nash, Ph.D., FACSM is a dynamic instructor who is highly regarded for his ability to take complex information and make it meaningful and clinically relevant.
-His pharmacology courses have earned widespread kudos for ease of understanding and relevance to therapy practice.
-He is a tenured Professor of Neurological Surgery and Rehabilitation Medicine at the Miller School of Medicine, University of Miami, Principal Investigator for The Miami Project to Cure Paralysis, and Director of Research in Rehabilitation Medicine.
+Mark S. Nash, PhD, FACSM FASIA is a dynamic instructor who is highly regarded for his ability to take complex information and make it meaningful and clinically relevant.
+His pharmacology courses are acclaimed for ease of understanding and relevance to therapy practice.
+He is a tenured Professor of Neurological Surgery and Rehabilitation Medicine at the Miller School of Medicine, University of Miami, Associate Director for the Center of Excellence in Spinal Cord Research, and Vice-Chair for Research in Rehabilitation Medicine.
 He holds graduate degrees in Human Biology, Applied Physiology, and Clinical Anatomy, and was a Doctoral Fellow focusing on rehabilitation of ischemic heart disease.
-Dr. Nash has taught doctoral coursework in Pharmacology in two distinguished Physical Therapy Programs, and has presented more than 100 continuing education programs nationwide.
-He has published more than 100 manuscripts, scholarly monographs, and book chapters on topics in rehabilitation physiology.
+Dr. Nash has taught doctoral coursework in Pharmacology in two distinguished Physical Therapy Programs and has presented more than 120 continuing education programs nationwide.
+He has published more than 180

 "The course was extremely informative but what made the course a home run was the presenter; Mark Nash.
 He presented the material in an extremely organized and efficient way with dabs of good humor, and the patience to adeptly answer all questions." - -Joshua Shulman